bio-agents/bioagents-lint/README.md

 ## Verifications

-The verifications are exhaustively tabulated below, including one table / element group defined in bioagentsSchema.
+The verifications are exhaustively tabulated below, including one table / element group defined in bioagents schema.

 ### Element-specific verifications